Image: Ethel Shariff in Chicago, 1963. By Gordon Parks (1912-2006)

 - Use the reading questions at the back of chapters to focus you: read those first

 - Try to understand the definitions of the key concepts listed at the back of the chapter

 - Make a note to ask the instructor to clarify anything you don’t understand

 - Note key issues, approaches, and dilemmas/challenges Dr. Karenga outlines

 - See chapter/essay highlights above

-First half of Chapter 6 in Introduction to Black Studies
+FINISH chapter 5 and go on to Chapter 6 in Introduction to Black Studies